Alex Bregman Player Props: Astros vs. Athletics

 Alex Bregman At The Plate

+- He has hit a long ball in 14 games this season (14.6%), leaving the park in 3.3% of his trips to the dish.

-- Bregman has driven in a run in 37 games this season (38.9%), including 14 games with more than one RBI (14.7%).
-He has also driven home three or more of his team's runs in five contests.
+- Bregman has picked up an RBI in 39.6% of his games this year, with more than one RBI in 14.6% of his games.
+He has also plated three or more runs in five contests.

+- He has scored in 45 of 96 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.